hkorre/CarND-BehavioralCloning/README.md

 We then add the image and steering angle to the training batch

 ### Example Images
-Example images are in XX
+Example images are in example_images/

 ## Model Derivation